...

 Deferred income annuities are fixed and have a deferral period before your payments begin.
 Due to the deferral period, you may receive a higher payment than you would from an immediate fixed income annuity.
 Deferred income annuities also offer a cost of living increase for an additional cost.

-Get your free Medicare guide
+Get Your free Medicare guide

 Your Medicare Journey